 In this study, we report instances of two stages of the life cycle of HEGs.
 Intron 1 of the mitochondrial cox1 gene of S. reilianum was shown to contain a degenerated GIY-YIG HEG, while the homologous position in the U. maydis gene displays no intron.
 Besides, in the telomeric region of chromosome 9 of the nuclear genome of U. maydis, we found evidence of a recent insertion of a very similar GIY-YIG HEG.
 Phenotypic assay of the mutant strain containing a double-deletion of the HEG and the helicase gene where it inserted reveals enhanced stress sensitivity in vitro.
 The absence of a GIY-YIG HEG in any field isolates of U. maydis sequenced so far, however, suggests that either the mutation was lost in natural populations and only maintained under laboratory conditions, or that it is only present in a so far unsampled population.
-These results demonstrate that HEGs can generate genetic diversity not only via their duplication, but also by drastically modifying the local genetic architecture where they insert.
+The UMAG_11064 gene offers a snapshot of evolution taken soon after a mutation event occurred.
+As such, it can provide insights into the mechanisms of HEG mobility and horizontal transfer.
+These results further demonstrate that HEGs can generate genetic diversity not only via their duplication, but also by drastically modifying the local genome architecture where they insert.

 Material and Methods